SKIRFAN5748/Analyzing-Spotify-s-Hitz/README.md

-The "Analyzing Spotify's Hitz" project aims to delve into the characteristics and trends of popular tracks on Spotify.
-By leveraging Spotify's extensive dataset of music streams, this project explores what makes a song a hit on the platform.
-From genre analysis to popularity trends over time, the project seeks to uncover patterns and insights that contribute to a song's success on Spotify.
+The "Analyzing Spotify's Hitz" project analyzes popular tracks' characteristics and trends, utilizing Spotify's extensive dataset to uncover genre analysis and popularity trends over time.

+This study collects data from Spotify's API or available datasets on top tracks, artists, genres, and popularity metrics.
+It performs exploratory data analysis to identify correlations and trends among top tracks.
+Visual representations are created to illustrate findings.
+Key findings are summarized, and future work suggests predictive modeling or sentiment analysis.

+Technologies Used
+Python for data analysis and visualization (libraries such as Pandas, Matplotlib, Seaborn) Jupyter Notebook for interactive data exploration and documentation